segersniels/bndl/README.md

 I would see `bndl` as a last resort if you can't get the more popular (and probably better maintained) tools like `tsup` or `webpack` running in your monorepo.

 But, if you don't want to deal with the overhead and want to keep your transition from `tsc` to a bundled setup as simple as possible, `bndl` might be the tool for you.
+Read more about it [here](https://niels.foo/post/typescript-monorepo-bundling-for-dummies).

 ## Usage